redmonkez12/sqlalchemy-practice/task_21/README.md

-Napište dotaz, který vypíše kupce, který si koupil S8 ale ne iPhone.
+Write a query that displays customers who bought an S8 but not an iPhone.

     CREATE TABLE IF NOT EXISTS product ( product_id serial PRIMARY KEY,